≡ Menu

 Don’t forget to figure inflation into your calculations.

-A dollar today will likely not have the same purchasing power 20 or 30 years from now.
+Today’s dollar will likely not have the same purchasing power 20 or 30 years from now.
 Some insurance policies include cost of living riders when determining death benefit payout.

 A Broker Can Help

-Given all the complexities involved in selecting the life insurance policy which best fits your personal situation, working with an insurance broker, such as us here at IBUSA, can be a big help.
+Given all the complexities involved in selecting the life insurance policy that best fits your situation, working with an insurance broker, such as us here at IBUSA, can be a big help.

 Insurance companies include the cost of compensating a broker in their policy rates, so getting help from a broker won’t raise your premiums.

-Brokers have the advantage of closely following the market and the companies within it, so they can be a valuable resource when it comes to researching and selecting an insurance policy.
+Brokers have the advantage of closely following the market and its companies, so they can be a valuable resource when researching and selecting an insurance policy.

 Selecting The Best Life Insurance Company